sdu-concurrency/vamos-2023/website/subpages/hotels.md

 Guests should **not** book directly with the hotel, but should instead send an email to <a href="mailto:hotel@sdu.dk">hotel@sdu.dk</a>.
-The email should mention the VaMoS conference and include the the following information:
+The email should mention hotel Odeon and the VaMoS conference, and include the the following additional information:

+- First name
+- Last name
-- Hotel
+- Email address
 - Arrival date
 - Departure date
 - Breakfast (yes/no)
-- Last name
-- First name
-- Email address

 SDU will then provide the guest with further instructions.
 Payment will be done upon arrival.